kivancguckiran/microarray-classification/README.md

 If you are planning to use this code in your research, please cite this [paper]().

 ## Dataset
-Datasets are DNA microarray data.
+Datasets are DNA microarray gene expression data.
 [Dataset Link](https://github.com/kivancguckiran/microarray-data).

 ## Methods
 We are using LASSO and Relief for Feature Selection and SVM and MLP for classification.